ydah/lagoon/README.md

 - Generate Mermaid class diagrams from ActiveRecord models
 - Generate Mermaid class diagrams from Rails controllers
 - Generate Mermaid ER diagrams from database schema
+- Generate controller-model relationship diagrams showing which models are used in each controller action
 - No external dependencies (no Graphviz required)
 - CLI tool and Rake tasks for easy integration
 - Configurable output options